 There are eight fire stations within the district, one of which is located in Bayfield.
-The district is an autonomous Special District and is governed by a five-member Board of Directors.
+The district is an autonomous Special District and is governed by a five member Board of Directors.
 Board members are elected by their constituents and establish policies to be implemented by the Fire Chief (UPRFPD Website, 2018).

-2.3.5 BAYFIELD MARSHAL'S OFFICE
+2.3.5 BAYFIELD MARSHAL'S OFFICE POLICE DEPARTMENT

-The Bayfield Marshal's Office is staffed by eight deputies, which includes the marshal, a school resource officer, a deputy with the South West Drug Task Force Team, and an administrative assistant.
+The Bayfield Police Department, formerly known as the Marshal's Office, is staffed by eight seven deputies officers, which includes the marshalPolice Chief, a school resource officer, a deputy with the South West Drug Task Force Team, and an one administrative assistant.
 The office provides 24 / 7 law enforcement and animal control services to area residents.
 The office also coordinates with other law enforcement agencies to provide a range of services to residents outside Bayfield's jurisdictional limits (Bayfield Marshal's Office, n.d.).